 - conducting a survey/interview (if you have the resources for it)

 The goal is to find out:

-- what are their pain points and how you can help alleviate them
+- what are their pain points and how can you help alleviate them

-- what kind of content they are interested in
+- what kind of content are they interested in

 - where do they get their information (which blogs/forums/magazines…)